Version 1.4.1 · Now on the Mac App Store

 A timer designed for the corner of your eye.

-Six focused ideas, executed with care.
+A small set of ideas, executed with care.
 None of them shout, all of them compound into a workday that feels less interrupted.

 • Lives in the menu bar.